Patient Insurance Coverage

 Is there a financial assistance program available for SpaceOAR Hydrogel?

-There is no formal patient financial assistance program available for the SpaceOAR Hydrogel procedure at this time.
+Unfortunately, there are no formal financial assistance programs available for the SpaceOAR Hydrogel procedure through Boston Scientific.

-What if my health insurance company has denied coverage for the SpaceOAR procedure?
+What if my health insurance company has denied coverage for the SpaceOAR Hydrogel procedure?

-If your health insurance company has denied coverage for the SpaceOAR procedure, we recommend to formally appeal the decision by following these steps:
+If your health insurance company has denied coverage for the SpaceOAR Hydrogel procedure, we recommend appealing the decision;

 Caution: U.S. Federal law restricts this device to sale by or on the order of a physician.